ys7yoo/arduino-lab/lab5/README.md

 ```
 Q1.
 Why do we use transistor to control a motor (instead of directly control it)?

 Q2.
+Explain how to use NPN transistor to control a motor.

+Q3.
 Explain the difference between DC and servo moters.
 ```